-\ The mentioned replacement applies when the course as a whole is not successfully concluded.
-In case only the first part of the course Academische vaardigheden is not successfully concluded, then this part will be replaced by the course Academische vaardigheden PSY A. In case only the second part of the course Academische vaardigheden PSY A. In case only the second part of the course Academische vaardigheden is not successfully concluded, then this course will be replaced by the course Academische vaardigheden PSY B. The same regime also applies to the English variant.
+The mentioned replacement applies when the course as a whole is not successfully concluded.
+In case only the first part of the course Academische vaardigheden is not successfully concluded, then this part will be replaced by the course Academische vaardigheden PSY A. In case only the second part of the course Academische vaardigheden is not successfully concluded, then this course will be replaced by the course Academische vaardigheden PSY A. In case only the second part of the course Academische vaardigheden is not successfully concluded, then this course will be replaced by the course Academische vaardigheden PSY B. The same regime also applies to the English variant.